jrs-innovation-center/mysql-query-exam/readme.md

 | Peter     | Buck     |  2800 |
 | Joe       | Strummer |  1477 |

-11) Provide a list of upcoming scheduled American airline flights ordered by route and arrival date and time.
+11) Provide a list of American airline flights ordered by route and arrival date and time.
+Your results must look like this:

 > Hint:  String and Date Functions